-However, the Qur'-anic declaration that 'there is no piety in turning your faces towards the East or the West' and so on must be carefully understood and accepted only after making certain qualifications.
+However, the Qur'anic declaration that 'there is no piety in turning your faces towards the East or the West' and so on must be carefully understood and accepted only after making certain qualifications.
 It, of course, should not at all be taken to imply that various formalities involved in our daily prayers like adhering to certain pre-conditions of cleanliness, choice of a particular direction, joining a congregation in perfect obedience to the imam who leads the prayers, and such other observances are futile in any absolute sense of the term.
 If we accept this interpretation that would lead to a totally esoteric attitude in religious matters.
-It would unfortunately encourage a sharp distinction between shari'at and tarigat, a doctrine very popular with the ungenuine class of sufis, giving an undue importance to the essential at the entire expense of the formal.
+It would unfortunately encourage a sharp distinction between shari'at and tariqat, a doctrine very popular with the ungenuine class of sufis, giving an undue importance to the essential at the entire expense of the formal.
 The verses rather simply mean that these formalities in their own right i.e. when they are divested of their spiritual content are useless.
-Those who fulfil the formalities of prayer but are oblivious of its essential character have been condemned by the Qur'-an as the people of the hell.
+Those who fulfil the formalities of prayer but are oblivious of its essential character have been condemned by the Qur'an as the people of the hell.51 desired effect.

-The point of view enunciated by Iqbal is that the importance of the formal requirements of prayer- when the essential character of prayer is also retained- lies in the fact that they serve to fortify the spiritual content and enhance the desired effect.
 If every time a man goes to prayer he has to undertake a special course of preparation in terms of physical cleanliness, wearing clean garments, giving due recognition to the portion of the day (because to each specified portion thereof is assigned one particular prayer), selecting a clean spot of earth for the performance of the ceremony etc. -that all serves to vouchsafe the attunement of attitude to a single objective and the centralization of attention in respect of it.
-When a seeker of God has relinquished all worldly business which would at the most be an indirect approach' to God and is all set for an 'I-Thou' encounter, he faces towards the direction of the ka'ba and makes a verbal commitment also: 'I have turned my face in all sincerity towards Him Who has created the heavens and the earth and I am not of the polythesists'.
-52 Body and mind being closely related various postures of the body which the person adopts while offering his prayers are a real factor in determining the attitude of the mind.
+When a seeker of God has relinquished all worldly business which would at the most be an indirect approach to God and is all set for an 'I-Thou' encounter, he faces towards the direction of the ka'ba and makes a verbal commitment also: 'I have turned my face in all sincerity towards Him Who has created the heavens and the earth and I am not of the polythesists'.
+52 Body and mind being closely related, various postures of the body which the person adopts while offering his prayers are a real factor in determining the attitude of the mind.
 They symbolize humility and single-mindedness and thus accentuate the spiritual realization.
-Extremely helpful in this spiritual realization is the prophet's (peace be on him) directive that the prayee must be as sure of the being of God as if he is seeing Him and that, if that is not possible for him to feel, then he should have at least the conviction that God is seeing him.
+Extremely helpful in this spiritual realization is the Prophet's (peace be on him) directive that the prayee must be as sure of the being of God as if he is seeing Him and that, if that is not possible for him to feel, then he should have at least the conviction that God is seeing him.
 When a person's entire attention is thus absorbed, naturally the operation of all his bodily sensations is held in abeyance.
 Many stories to confirm this psychological fact have been related of the mystics of all times.